Grimsby Town F.C.: Post-war decline (1946–1970)

 Grimsby became the first English football club to appoint a foreign manager with the appointment of Hungarian Elemér Berkessy in 1954.
-Shortly afterwards Allenby Chilton became Grimsby's first player-manager, he joined late in the 1954–55 season from Manchester United.
-However, Chilton was unable to stop Grimsby from being relegated.
-But the following season, Chilton led Grimsby to the Division Three North title – the only club ever to go from relegation to promotion in one season.
-Chilton continued as manager at Grimsby Town until April 1959 when he joined Wigan Athletic as manager for one season during 1960–61.
+The appointment did not work out, and with the club in danger of having to apply for re-election, Allenby Chilton joined from Manchester United as the club's first player-manager.
+While Chilton was unable to stop Grimsby from finishing 23rd, they were comfortably re-elected with 49 votes, and the following season, Chilton led the club to the Third Division North title.
+Chilton continued as manager at Grimsby Town until April 1959 when he joined Wigan Athletic.

-In 1968 Grimsby slipped into the Fourth Division for the first time.
-The following season the club had to apply for re-election to the league having finished second from bottom.
+In 1968, Grimsby slipped into the Fourth Division for the first time.
+The following season, the club once more had to apply for re-election to the league, having finished second from bottom.
 It was in this season that the lowest-ever attendance for a Football League match at Blundell Park was ever recorded; 1,833 saw a 2–0 defeat to Brentford.
 Arthur Drewry, a local businessman, married the daughter of Grimsby Town's chairman, and subsequently served as a director of the club before his own chairmanship.
-Drewry became President of the Football League and Chairman of the Football Association after Grimsby, before he was elected as the 5th President of FIFA.
+Drewry became President of the Football League and Chairman of the Football Association after Grimsby, before he was elected as the 5th president of FIFA.